Mother’s Day Inspiration in the Cottage Garden

 Mother's Day Inspiration in the Cottage Garden.
 Spring greenhouse with vintage bike

-My daughter, Katie, passed away almost 3 years ago.
-I honor her every Mother’s Day by planting something special in the garden.
+For me, Mother’s Day is deeply personal.
+My daughter, Katie, passed away almost seven years ago, and each year, I honor her by planting something beautiful in the garden.
+It’s a quiet, meaningful ritual that brings both comfort and connection.

-• Roses – Did you know that pink roses symbolize appreciation and gratitude?
+• Roses – Especially pink ones, which symbolize appreciation and gratitude.

 Create a Special Garden Together